freifunk-mwu/technik-meta/gluon_gateway_doku/daemons/ip.rst

         option routers 10.56.0.X;

         # DNS servers to be pushed to our clients.
-        # This will usually be our IP address and maybe some additional
+        # This will usually be our IP address and all other
-        # DNS recursers provided in the configuration file.
+        # gateways, too.
-        option domain-name-servers 10.56.0.X;
+        option domain-name-servers 10.56.0.X, 10.56.0.Y, 10.56.0.Z;

         option domain-name ".ffwi.org";
-        option domain-search "local.ffwi.org", "ffwi.org", "user.ffwi.org";
+        option domain-search "ffwi.org", "user.ffwi.org";
     }

 Unter etc/default/isc-dhcp-server konfigurieren wir, auf welchen Interfaces der dhcpd lauschen soll.